pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 ### Selection

 This one is only for the Windows 10 folks.
-I actually like Windows 10's keyboard-selection better than ConEmu's, because it only allows selection of the current command buffer.
+I actually like PSReadLine's keyboard-selection better than ConEmu's, because it only allows selection of the current command buffer.
 ConEmu's keyboard-based selection allows selection of the current command buffer, the prompt, and everything above it.

 To disable ConEmu's keyboard-selection, make your way to: _Settings -> Keys & Macro -> Mark/Copy_.
 Once there, look to the bottom of the panel, and disable the Start selection with **Shift+Arrow (Text = Left/Right/Home/End, Block = Up/Down)** option.